jmyacobn/self-care-center/README.md

 ### Challenges:
 - Due to time constraints, I was not able to add edit message functionality for edit buttons or add the input form for adding a custom messages.
 I would like to add these features so that users can fully customize their messages.
+- Due to time constraints, I did not have the opportunity to refactor my HTML, CSS, and Javascript files.
+In the future, I will consider this while pre-planning and calendaring my time.

 ### Future Features:
 - Add functionality to Edit buttons